sivaschenko/sivaschenko.github.io/_posts/2017-10-03-asynchronous-operations-magento2-performance-improvement.md

 ## Introduction

-There are various practices for performance optimization of Magento 2 website on code and infrastructure level.
+There are various practices for performance optimization of Magento 2 website on both code and infrastructure level.
 While infrastructure tuning can result in regular additional costs, it still can only soften the impact of application architecture and algorithms.
 It is code that stands behind application performance first.
 That's why it is important to always keep in mind performance implications while customizations and especially extensions development.

 However, code optimization may sometimes be a compromise between functionality and speed.
 And sometimes it's just not possible to avoid or optimize execution of a resource consuming operation.
-However, such operations can still be executed asynchronously avoiding any impact on the page response time.
+However, such operations can still be executed asynchronously avoiding bad impact on the page response time.

-While ideally the asynchronous operations I will be writing about should be performed using special external worker applications, there is always an opportunity to implement these, without any additional dependencies, using available Magento Cron jobs.
+Ideally the asynchronous operations, mentioned in this post, should be performed using external job queue applications, there is always an opportunity to implement these, without any additional dependencies, using only Magento Cron jobs.

 ## Asynchronous operations in Magento 2 out of the box

-Generally speaking a lot of operation in Magento 2 are performed by Cron asynchronously.
+In fact a lot of operation in Magento 2 are performed asynchronously as Cron jobs.
 But in this article, I will focus on the operations that are usually part of request processing, and have been or can be extracted as asynchronous operation for the purpose of performance improvement.

-Lets take a look at the most critical operation for E-commerce: place of an order.
-Place of an order is probably the most resource consuming request a customer can trigger.
+Lets take a look at the most critical operation for E-commerce: **place of an order**.
+This is probably the most resource consuming request a customer can perform.

 Application has to authorize payment, create order document, send an order confirmation email, update admin panel grids and much more without even considering a variety of available integrations.

-Magento 2 introduces two operations that can be configured as asynchronous, providing a good example for the community.
+Magento 2 introduces two operations that can be configured as asynchronous, providing a good example for developers.

+### Order confirmation emails

-1. Order confirmation email is not an operation that should instantly happen and can be processed several minutes later, removing extra load from place order request processing.
+Order confirmation email is not an operation that should instantly happen and can be processed several minutes later, removing extra load from place order request processing.

 This operation can be switched to asynchronous from Admin Panel "Stores" -> "Configuration" -> "Sales" -> "Sales Emails" -> "General Settings".

 ![Magento 2 Asychronous Order Confirmation Emails Configuration Switch]({{ site.url }}/images/order-confirmation-emails-asynchronous-configuration-switch.png)

+### Sales order grid reindex

-2. A similar switch is provided for reindexing ```sales_order_grid``` table, that is also a resource consuming one.
+A similar switch is provided for reindexing ```sales_order_grid``` table, that is also a resource consuming one.

 It can be accessed from "Stores" -> "Configuration" -> "Advanced" -> "Developer" -> "General Settings".

 ![Magento 2 Order Grid Asychronous Indexing Configuration Switch]({{ site.url }}/images/order-grid-asynchronous-indexing-configuration-switch.png)

-While I strongly recommend you to ensure those two switches are "Enabled" on your production Magento instance, lets go further and see how to follow this Magento practice and extract asynchronous operations from your extension.
+While I strongly recommend you to ensure those two switches are "Enabled" on your production Magento instance, lets go further and see how to follow this Magento practice and implement basic asynchronous operation.

 ## Extracting asynchronous operation

-As an example of operation, I would like to use additional action that also should be triggered during placing of an order.

 Let's say we'd like to implement an integration that reflects/forwards placed order to an external ERP.

-For the elementary asynchronous operation implementation only 3 components are essential:
+For the basic implementation only 3 components are essential:

- - DB status table holding order id and a flag if order was successfully delivered to 3rd party application
+ - **DB status table** holding order id and a flag if order was successfully delivered to 3rd party application
- - Processor class performing the operation and triggered by Cron
+ - **Processor class** performing the operation and triggered by Cron
- - Cron configuration
+ - **Cron configuration**

 ### Creating database table